anoopctkm/machine-learning/projects/capstone/report.md

 In all cases, the RMSE was better than the benchmark model, indicating that this was a useful approach to take.
 Comparing the results for different values of `k`, 30 was determined to be the most suitable.

+#### Step 2: collaborative filtering

+The collaorative filtering algorithm involved the use of non-negative matrix factorisation.
+Unlike content-based filtering, collaborative filtering cannot be used to predict new movie data.
+Instead, it is examined ehre as a potential method for filling in sparse rating data.
+This method attempts to find two matrices that, when multiplied together, best reproduce the original user-by-movie rating matrix.
+Specifically, given an original matrix of dimensions `n * m`, non-negative matrix factorisation finds two matrices `n * k` and `k * m` where, in this case, `k` represents a number of latent dimensions.
+Stochastic gradient descent is used to iteratively sample available data (this ignorning missing ratings) in order to derive the two matrices.
+With the two complete matrices, they can be multipled together to closely reproduce the original ratings as well as provide estimates in missing cells.

+This component was refined via k-fold cross-validation.
+Specifically, a number of values for `k` (latent dimensions) were chosen.
+Then, cells in the original data were randomly assigned to one of five "folds".
+For each `k` and fold, the following was done:

+- Set all cells in the fold to missing.
+- Conduct non-negative matrix factorisation on the matrix.
+- Multiply the resulting matrices together to reproduce the data.
+- Calculate the RMSE for cells in the fold.

+For each value of `k`, this is done once for each fold.
+The mean RMSE for the five folds is then computed as an indicator of the performance of `k`.

+Values for `k` that were first tested were 10, 40, 70, and 100.
+This yielded the following results:

+RMSE for 10 latent dimensions:	0.7597
+RMSE for 40 latent dimensions:	0.8356
+RMSE for 70 latent dimensions:	0.8911
+RMSE for 100 latent dimensions:	0.9327

+It was clear that lower values of `k` were performing better.
+The analysis was redone to test values of 2, 4, 6 and 8.
+The results were:

+RMSE for 2 latent dimensions:	0.7662
+RMSE for 4 latent dimensions:	0.7534
+RMSE for 6 latent dimensions:	0.9822
+RMSE for 8 latent dimensions:	0.7576

+Based on these results, 4 latent dimensions were chosen as the best option for estimating the sparse rating data.

+Again, it is important to note that these RMSE scores are based on estimating ratings for movies that other users have rated.
+Thus, although they are superior to the RMSE scores obtained for the benchmark and content-based approaches, this algorithm does not, by itself, solve the problem being addressed: to estimate scores for new movies.

+#### Step 3: hybrid

+The hybrid model did not involve any refinement and will, therefore, be reported in the results section below.

 In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
 For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
 Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
 Questions to ask yourself when writing this section:
 - _Has an initial solution been found and clearly reported?_